Pietro della Vigna: In the Divine Comedy

 As a suicide, he appears as one of the damned in the Woods of Suicide in Dante's Inferno, Circle VII, Ring II, Canto XIII: Violent against the self: suicides and profligates.
 Della Vigna reveals his identity to the travelers Dante and Virgil: "I am himself that held both keys of Frederick's heart / to lock and unlock and well I knew / to turn them with so exquisite an art."

 Dante's portrayal of della Vigna emphasises his skill as a rhetorician.
 His syntax is complex and tangled, like the thornbushes.
 At one point, Dante echoes it: "I think he thought that I was thinking", according to John Ciardi's translation.
-In placing him among the suicides rather than the traitors, Dante is affirming that della Vigna was falsely or wrongly accused.
+In placing him among the suicides rather than the traitors, Dante affirms that della Vigna was falsely or wrongly accused, in other words, being framed.

-In the 19th century, William Blake illustrated the Divine Comedy and depicted della Vigne in The Wood of the Self-Murderers: The Harpies and the Suicides.
+In the 19th century, William Blake illustrated the Divine Comedy and depicted della Vigna in The Wood of the Self-Murderers: The Harpies and the Suicides.